-Our parents have been very positive about the photographs we post to twitter and facebook when we are on day trips or residential trips.
-Please note, if a parent has NOT given permission for their child to be photographed, they will NOT be included on any of these pictures.
+Our parents have been very positive about the photographs we post to Twitter and Facebook when we are on day trips or residential trips.
+Should you decide that you do not want your child's photograph to be used on Facebook and Twitter, this will mean that they will NOT be included in Tweets from day trips or residential visits.